 When the garden needs to be tamed, a billhook saw is a way to go.
 This ultra-sharp, rust-resistant blade is designed for a wide range of tasks.
 It also allows for one hand to remain free during the clearing process.

 Otherwise known as a spading fork, this gardening tool features a handle and short, sturdy tines.
 It is ideal for loosening, lifting and turning the soil.

 To see someone clear their garden by hand, or for a look at some other tools that would make a great gift idea.

 2. Digging Tools

 The next most important thing in a garden is to have the ability to dig.
 While some of the clearing tools are also capable of digging, here are some more options.

 When most people think about digging, they immediately think of the shovel.
 This is the best tool to use when planting anything bigger than a fist.
 Invest in a high-quality shovel that features an ergonomic design if you want to make the gardener happy.

 This flat-blade tool is ideal for edging the garden, cutting roots or slicing turf neatly.
 Some people also use it for general planting purposes.

 This tool which features a pointed, scoop-shaped blade sits on a wooden, plastic or metal handle.
 It is often used as a way to break up the earth, transferring plants and digging small holes.

-If you need more clarification on the difference between a shovel and spade, there is an informative video that might help you out –
+If you need more clarification on the difference between a shovel and a spade.

 Pruning is an essential skill used in gardening.
 It encourages the healthy growth of shrubs, trees and plants.
 Here are some tools that would make great gifts for this skill.